Skip to main content

 What Is the Body Adjusting To?

-Your functions as a complex, interconnected web of signals.
+Your endocrine system functions as a complex, interconnected web of signals.
 Introducing external testosterone, even in small, physiologic amounts, sends a new message through this web.
 The body must then adapt its own internal production and receptor sensitivity in response.
 This period of adaptation is where most temporary side effects appear.

 For instance, some women report mild fluid retention or breast tenderness in the initial phases of therapy.
 These are often transient as the body establishes a new hormonal baseline.
 Understanding this process as an acclimation period can help contextualize these experiences as part of a larger therapeutic process aimed at restoring long-term well-being and function.